Why is this medication prescribed?

 What special dietary instructions should I follow?

-Your doctor may instruct you to follow a low-sodium, low-salt, potassium-rich, or high-protein diet.
+Your doctor may instruct you to follow a low-salt, high-potassium, or high-calcium diet.
 Follow these directions.

 What should I do if I forget a dose?

 When you start to take hydrocortisone, ask your doctor what to do if you forget a dose.
 Write down these instructions so that you can refer to them later.
 Call your doctor or pharmacist if you miss a dose and do not know what to do.
 Do not take a double dose to make up for a missed dose.

 Hydrocortisone may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 If you experience any of the following symptoms, call your doctor immediately or get emergency medical treatment:

 - rash; hives; itching; swelling of the eyes, face, lips, mouth, throat, or tongue; or difficulty breathing or swallowing